-10 questions with a Small Business Owner
+10 Questions with a Small Business Owner.
+By Dan Wright

-Starting a business is a mammoth task, and I personally admire anyone who has taken to plunge to go out on their own.
-I have always been interested in the idea of setting up a business and to find out more I asked my Managing Director 10 questions all about starting up.
-Hayward Miller has been running for almost 12 years now and I'm sure there is a lot to be learnt from Andy's experience.
+Starting a business is a mammoth task, and I personally admire anyone who is driven enough to seek out a new venture on their own.
+I have always been interested in the idea of setting up a business and to find out more, I asked my Managing Director 10 questions all about how he started Hayward Miller.